farmera/sare_grant/study_results_drones.md

 #### Section II

-* After pre-processing, each flight yields a single composite image.
+* After pre-processing steps, each flight yielded a single composite image.
 * The composite image was segmented by an automated process into the thirty individual sections.
 * Statistical analyses was performed on each section in terms of four spectral indices.

-To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light, plus an RGB image.
-The raw single band images are layered to produce from 300-350 composite images which were then stitched together into a single master geotiff containing all four bands (minus RGB).
-The process of stitching together geo-coded images is referred to as 'geo-mosaicing'.
+To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light (plus RGB).
+The raw single band images were layered to produce from 300-350 composite images which were then stitched into a single master geotiff containing all four bands (minus RGB).
+The process of stitching geo-coded images is known as mosaicking (see [Section VI](pre_processing_steps.md#Pre-Processing Steps)).
 Mosaicing allows for accurately acquiring image data and then projecting those data onto a map.
 The mosaicing process is facilitated by highly-accurate latitude and longitude tags which are embedded into each image captured by the camera.
 This allows us to create a much larger image containing a much broader field of view.